prajaktakoli/obsidian/Goals 2026/Goals 2026.md

 	- No sugar
 	- Kid planning until March 2026
 	- Meditate for 10 mins everyday
-	- No screen time 1 hour after waking up
 	- Face - No darkcircles, no pigmented lips
 	- Nails - long and healthy
 	- No cholestrol
 	- Hair - long, strong, silky
-	- Vitamun D and B12 should be correct next year
+	- Vitamin D and B12 should be correct

 - Finance
 	- Networth should be 2 cr by Dec end